Data-Science-Society-UCR/template-Parkinson-Risk/INSTRUCTIONS.md

 7. After defining our SVM model, the next step is to train it on the standardized training data.
 Training allows the model to learn patterns and relationships between the features `X_scaled_train` and the labels `y_train`.
 How could you use the `.fit()` function to do this?
 In this case, the `.fit()` function is allowing the model to learn the optimal decision boundary.

 > [!IMPORTANT]
 > Now, put everything together!
-Create a code block that initializes, trains, and tests the model.
-Above the code block, add the header 'Initializing, Training, and Testing the SVM', then comment out the instructions above.
+Create a code block that initializes, trains, and tests the model in the "Support Vector Machine (SVM) section in the `README.md`.
+Above the code block, add the header 'Initializing, Training, and Testing the SVM'.

 8. After training, the model can be used to classify new data.
 The `.predict()` function allows us to generate predictions on our test dataset `X_scaled_test`.
 How could we ust the `.predict()` function and save it to a new variable named `y_pred`?
 Additionally, The `accuracy_score()` from the submodule `sklearn.metrics` function compares the model's predictions `y_pred` to the actual labels `y_test` to determine how well our model performs.